starkatt/Cocksmithing/cocksmithing.md

 Pictured throughout this guide is the making of my toy *Crush Depth*, designed and handcrafted over the winter of 2020-2021.

 ![A finished pour of the Crush Depth dildo, in marbled purples and blues](images/CrushDepthFinishedNebula.jpg)

+The source version of this document is located on [GitHub]([https://github.com/starkatt/Cocksmithing/blob/master/cocksmithing.md]).
+This work is licensed under a [Creative Commons Attribution-ShareAlike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).

 If you have any questions or comments, please don't hesitate to reach out via email: cocksmith@fastest.cc